Table of Contents

 What Is Kaleidoscope Vision?

-Kaleidoscope vision is a type of aura that most commonly occurs as a symptom of a migraine.
+Kaleidoscope vision, sometimes referred to as kaleidoscope ocular migraine, is a type of aura that most commonly occurs as a symptom of a migraine.

 According to the National Headache Foundation (NHF), about 20 percent of people who get migraines experience auras.
 Auras typically last about 20 minutes, though they can last up to an hour.
 They usually happen before a migraine sets in.